 - Home teams will change jerseys in the event of a conflict in jersey color.

 - The referee will have final determination as to when a team must change jersey or base-layer garments due to conflicting colors.

 - The referee shall not allow participation of any player with a bleeding or oozing wound or wearing blood-soaked clothing.
 A wound shall be adequately covered.
 Use of blood by a player as a means to assault another person shall be punished as serious foul play/violent conduct.

 - Player equipment: refer to Cal North PIM 12-1 for Player Equipment, including orthopedic supports

 ARTICLE EIGHT: Substitutions and Coaching

-- Refer to Cal North PIM 10-3 for specific rules regarding substitutions and coaching
+- Refer to Cal North Pim 10-3 for specific rules regarding coaching

 ARTICLE NINE: Game-Day Procedures